“In his house at R’lyeh, dead Cthulhu waits dreaming.”

 “What does it mean?” asked Kane.

 Henri leaned forward.
 “The great priest Cthulhu is trapped in an underwater city called R’lyeh.
 According to ancient prophesy, one day he will rise up and destroy the world.”

-In the silence that followed, Arika said, “She’s going to wake her brother.”
+Arika went pale.
+“She’s going to wake her brother.”

 “What’s a Cthulhu?” asked Kane.

 “Another Great Old One.
 Like Q’assog-tha.
 But Cthulhu is a priest to the Outer Gods.”

 “Don’t tell me it’s even bigger than that thing?”

 “Not only bigger.
 Early last century there was a spate of madness across the Pacific basin and it’s widely believed it was Cthulhu turning over in his sleep.”